I’m Starting a Library Book Club - What Could Go Wrong?

 Few will have heard of this buried German classic — it is literally a record of dreams Germans were having during the rise and unfolding of the 3rd Reich.
 Yes, let your mind explode.
 I thought for this session, I’d ask everyone to bring in a dream they’ve had lately which included scenes/characters from contemporary world/American politics.
 And then maybe we’ll act them out, Jungian style!

-My most outrageous book group night, was when a local readers club of policewomen, sheriffs, and other first responders — all gals — said they wanted me to come talk to them about Santa Cruz Noir.
+One day, a local readers club of policewomen, sheriffs, and other first responders — all gals — said they wanted me to come talk to them about Santa Cruz Noir.
 They also commanded, yes, commanded, that my partner Jon appear, who had a story in the pages about a Westside Surfer who went over the edge.

 Well, when we arrived, the women surrounded Jon and demanded to know who his fictional n’er do well antihero was!